Image Library, Image Agency, and Print Sales

 Image Agency - Please check out the New Forest Observatory Image Agency for details on how deep-sky images, pictures of the New Forest, or high-speed flash images could enhance your advertising campaign.

-Thank you for looking - we very much hope you enjoy the astrophotographs.
-If you have any questions of would like more information about an image please contact us at info@newforestobservatory.com
+Thank you for looking – we very much hope you enjoy the astrophotographs.
+If you have any questions of would like more information about obtaining an image please contact me at greg@newforestobservatory.com

 Galaxies are massive, gravitationally bound systems consisting of stars, an interstellar medium of gas and dust, and dark matter.
 Typical galaxies range from dwarfs with as few as ten million stars up to giants with one trillion stars, all orbiting a common center of mass.
 Galaxies can also contain many multiple star systems, star clusters, and various interstellar clouds.
 The word Galaxy is derived from the Greek word for milk, a reference to our own Milky Way.